pellucida/libclockhack/README.md

 ## libclockhack
-Set the time backward or forward for a process by intercepting the relevant system calls using `LD_PRELOAD` to have the runtime loader preload this library.
+Set the time backward or forward for a process by intercepting the relevant system calls using `LD_PRELOAD` to have the run time loader preload this library.

-A small shared library that intercepts the three system calls that linux processes use to get the current time viz
+A small shared library that intercepts the three system calls that Linux processes use to get the current time viz

     time_t time (time_t* t);                                       -- time(2)